victortemnov/D4-Person_library/README.md

   2.  http://127.0.0.1:8000/index/ - Infomation about library, and 2 addition homeworks
   3.  http://127.0.0.1:8000/redactions/ - Which redactions the books belong to
   4.  http://127.0.0.1:8000/admin/ - Administrator panel

-For use administrator panel use `py manage.py createsuperuser`

 NOTE:
   U can delete database, and after command makemigrations create new, but i'm add 2 redactions, ENG / RU for check homework specially.